learn-co-curriculum/design-phase0-whatisauxdesigner/README.md

 #

 ### For example, at [Airbnb](https://www.airbnb.com/), the Experience Designers are comprised of interaction, visual and service designers:
 > What we design goes beyond the screen and impacts all aspects of our users' journey (hence the name Experience Design).
 Sometimes we design small adjustments to a page or flow, sometimes we’re designing wholly new product experiences.
 Both have a big impact.
 We are all hybrids and we work at all stages of the product process—from concept to launch—in collaboration with researchers, product managers and engineers.
 The work is challenging.
-It stretches us to think online and offline and embrace all cultures." <br>— Katie Dill, UX Designer from Airbnb, 2015.
+It stretches us to think online and offline and embrace all cultures." <br><br>— Katie Dill, UX Designer from Airbnb, 2015.

 #

 ### Google tend to be more specialized and focus on product focused UX patterns:
 > [Google] UX Designers on a daily day basis design interfaces navigation models UX patterns for a lot of different apps and surfaces...
-I helped change the UI in a way that's more usable and more efficient to users... <br>— Sun Park, User Experience Designer from Google, 2017
+I helped change the UI in a way that's more usable and more efficient to users... <br><br>— Sun Park, User Experience Designer from Google, 2017

 #